Martiless/flawlesscooking/README.md

 This website is designed for a fictional cooking school based in Cork, Ireland.
 It is complete with an enquiry form for potential clients to get in contact with the school, an about section to tell people a little about the teacher and a gallery page which shows images of past students to the school.
 There is also a recipes page with a sample brownie recipe.
 This page also contains a downloadable version of the recipe and a video on how to make a flaxseed egg for anyone who would like to make a vegan-friendly version of the brownie.

 This website has been created as the first Milestone project for Code Institute's Full Stack Software Development Diploma.
 It was built using HTML and CSS.
-GitPod was used for writing the code for this website, as well as commiting and pushing to GitHub.
+GitPod was used for writing the code for this website, as well as committing and pushing to GitHub.
 GitHub was then used to store the project after it had been pushed from GitPod.
 Once all the code had been written, GitPages was then used to deploy the website.

 ![Am I Responsive](assets/readme-images/am-i-responsive.png)